 We also tend to fall into two general “camps”: leakers or shockers.
 (One or the other.)
 Though even leakers can and will “tip over” and shock once their histamine and/or stress levels are high enough, we tend to avoid needing to use our epi-pens much if at all knock wood.
 You shockers tend to know who you are: you’ve probably been to the ER several times, and either are a master at epi use, or are about to be.
 Epinephrine via these auto-injectors called “epi-pens” is what is prescribed for administration to break you out of anaphylactic shock.
 This is what school nurses are constantly on the lookout for in our kids.
 Talk to your doctor about your proper use, it varies for everyone.

-Leakers may still experience any and all of the signs and symptoms of anaphylactic shock, but at a much lower and slower level or rate (over hours to days) such that it will never hit the medical radar as “shock”, but more likely be seen as “anxiety”.
+Leakers may still experience any and all of the signs and symptoms of anaphylactic shock, but at a much lower and slower level or rate (over hours to days) such that it will rarely hit the medical radar as “shock”, but more likely be seen as “anxiety”.
 Shockers will tend to lose their airway due to constriction from a swollen tongue or airway and or have such radical and rapid BP drops leading to unconsciousness that fewer medical personnel question them.
 I.e, they experience all the symptoms just much harder and faster (in minutes to an hour or so at most).
 So they tend to need to epi more to avoid dying.

 Reactions in everyone can be “bi-phasic”, meaning, after you’ve quelled one, another may arise right after, which is why epi-pens now come in 2-packs by default.
 Make a mental note to keep as calm and trigger-free as possible if you sense a reaction starting, or have just finished one – you are likely to be easily triggered for a day or two after.
 In fact, some will have “rebound” reactions for a week or two after for this reason.
 Again, talk to your doctors about when it’s right to medicate and how for you.